 London bus and tram fares

 When it comes to tickets, trams are treated as part of the bus network.
-There is a flat fare throughout the bus and tram network, £1.50 with pre-pay Oyster card or £2.60 if you are paying with a paper ticket.
+There is a flat fare throughout the bus and tram network, £1.50 with Oyster card or contactless.
 Travelcards are valid on trams.
+From 16 July 2018, paper tickets will not be available or accepted on trams.

 Bus passes are valid for the whole bus and tram network and are not divided into zones.
 The standard adult fares for bus passes are: